twahir21/postech_dev/important.md

 Use ?? when you want to preserve valid falsy values like 0 or "".

 Use || when you're okay with any falsy value being replaced.

+# for max speed server should be 100ms - 300ms as maximum